Ministry for National Security (Turkmenistan): Death of Gavrilov

-Raid of the Uzbek embassy
+Raid on the Uzbek embassy

 In November 2002, President Niyazov, who at the time had just survived an assassination attempt, accused Uzbekistan and its ambassador in Ashgabat Abdurashid Kadyrov, of assisting the alleged coup leader, former Foreign minister Boris Şyhmyradow.
 A month later, the special forces of the KNB raided the Embassy of Uzbekistan in Ashgabat on 16 December to look for Şyhmyradow.
 The raid violated the Vienna Convention on the Immunity of Diplomatic Missions and Diplomats.
 The KNB authorities justified their actions by saying that they were trying to “search for terrorists hiding in the embassy”.
 As a result, Uzbek President Islam Karimov on principle refused to personally participate in the funeral of Niyazov several years later due to the KNB's raid.

-Human Rights Concerns
+Human rights concerns

 Amnesty International has claimed that the MNB has persecuted Turkmens for their religious beliefs, and that only members of the Russian Orthodox Church and Sunni Muslims are tolerated.
 Human Rights Watch has asserted that the KNB has repeatedly imprisoned and harassed political opponents.
 Both organizations cite the use of torture by KNB agents.